cwcyau/hdruk-phd-handbook/course_docs/programme/phd-choice.md

 ---
 layout: default
 title: Choosing your PhD
-nav_order: 5
+nav_order: 2
-has_children: true
+parent: Year 1
+grand_parent: Programme Details
 ---

 # Choosing your PhD

 During Year 1, you will identify a PhD project to carry out in Years 2-4.
-You will need to complete a 1-2 page research proposal with your supervision team detailing the information given below.
+You will need to complete a research proposal form with your supervision team detailing the information given below.
 The proposal will be reviewed by the Programme Directors as part of your Year 1 Progression requirements.
 The Programme Directors reserve the right to ask you to modify or change your proposal if the intended research does not match the aims of this PhD programme.

 ## The Supervision team

-This *must* include a primary supervisor who is based at your home university and co-supervisors who may be based at another university.
+This *must* include a primary Academic Lead Supervisor who is based at your home university and co-supervisors who may be based at another university.
 We strongly encourage novel cross-university collaborations between HDRUK and Turing-affiliated universities.
 We also very much welcome supervision teams involving early-career academics who may have greater capacity to work with you on a day-to-day basis than very senior academics.
 Please also advise of any non-academic support you may receive (e.g. a company), what their involvement would be and what contractual arrangements are in place to govern these relationships.

-Note that a **primary supervisor** is someone who takes *overall* responsibility for your PhD progression on behalf of your home university.
-They do not necessarily need to be responsible for setting the research challenge or working with you on a regular basis.
+Note that the **primary Academic Lead Supervisor** is someone who takes *overall* responsibility for your PhD progression on behalf of your home university.
+They may not necessarily be setting the research challenges or working with you on a daily basis.
+This support may come from the wider supervision team.

 ## The Research Challenge